 The unit is narrow and top-heavy, making it the least stable of all the elliptical trainers we tested.
 We didn’t like the hand grips as we don’t feel they provided much variety in hand positions.

-The SOLE E95 Elliptical Trainer System features a great warranty.
+The SOLE Fitness SC300 Hybrid Stepper/Elliptical Machine features a great warranty.
 There is a lifetime guarantee on the frame a five-year guarantee on the electronics, a five-year guarantee on the parts, and you receive two years of labor coverage as well

 Three Other Worthy Competitors for Best Trainer in this Class